Trade-off on Sim2Real Learning: Real-world Learning Faster than Simulations: Conclusions

 \section{Conclusions}

 We proposed a new application of Deep PILCO on a real-world multi-robot combat game.
 We further compared this Deep Bayesian RL algorithm with the Deep Learning-based RL algorithm, DQL.
 Our results showed that Deep PILCO significantly outperforms Deep Q-Learning in learning speed and scalability, and the real-world learning rate is even faster than the learning rate shown by DQL on simulations.
-We conclude that sample-efficient Deep Bayesian learning algorithms have great prospects on competitive games where the agent aims to win the opponents in the real world, as opposed to being limited to simulated applications.
+We conclude that sample-efficient Deep Bayesian learning algorithms have great prospects on competitive games in the real world, as opposed to being limited to simulated applications.